ComposableFi/composable/frame/order-book-dex/README.md

 Here is we design cross chain DEX.
 It will have interfaces like if it is on chain for pallets, but token swaps managed asynchronously by parachain (bridges).
 This pallet has only API to be called from bridge callbacks, not calling it.

+Our DEX represents SELL side of traditional OB.

 ## What it is about?